Jennifer Lawrence ‘Mesmerized’ By Darren Aronofsky: Movies Won Over Oscar Winner

 “Jennifer Lawrence and her newest man Darren Aronofsky, 48, have apparently become close enough that she’s meeting his family,” reports Daily Mail.
 “The 26-year-old actress was spotted in New York City on Tuesday walking with Darren’s 10-year-old son Henry, the only child of the Black Swan director.”

-The fact that Oscar winner is entirely won over by his talents, vision and commitment to movies is something that is giving a boost to their relationship.
-The rare instances, in which JLaw talked about her boyfriend, she admitted that she admires him a lot.
+The fact that Oscar winner is entirely won over by his talent, vision, and commitment to movies is something that is giving a boost to their relationship.
+The rare instances in which JLaw talked about her boyfriend, she admitted that she admires him a lot.

 “He is a visionary,” she said, according to People Magazine.